-Univ offers a unique opportunity to stay in the heart of the city, at Oxford’s oldest college.
+Univ offers a unique opportunity for a Bed and Breakfast stay in the heart of the city, at Oxford’s oldest college.
 We have a range of Bed and Breakfast options available to the general public, including single and double rooms, both en-suite and with shared facilities.
 Whatever you choose, we look forward to welcoming you and promise an experience you will never forget.

 For details of year-round rooms available only for Univ’s current and Old Members please email firstname.lastname@example.org